kamerynjw/kamerynjw.github.io/teaching/2020/math372.md

 Announcements
 -------------

+* (2/11) Here is the schedule for important upcoming dates: **The first midterm will be Wednesday, February 26.** It will cover material up to the homework due on Friday, February 21.
+I have pushed back the due date for the first preliminary report for your projects to Friday, March 6.
+In the near future I will put up information about what to expect for the exam and this first preliminary report.

 * (2/10) Next Monday, February 17, is a federal holiday.
 The university is closed and class will not be meeting.

 * (1/29) If you are a resident of Hawaiʻi and want to vote in the presidential primary, important dates are coming up soon.
 The Hawaiʻi Republican party is not running a primary this year [[link](https://thehill.com/homenews/campaign/474243-hawaii-gop-cancels-presidential-preference-poll-and-commits-delegates-to)], but the Democratic party is.
 Starting this year the primary is conducted by mail-in ballots.
 To vote in the primary you must be a registered voter in the state and a member of the Democratic Party of Hawaiʻi.
 You can register to vote [here](https://olvr.hawaii.gov) and enroll in the party [here](https://hawaiidemocrats.org).
 To receive an early ballot in the mail you must register and enroll by February 18.
 The final deadline to receive a ballot in the mail is March 8.
 In-person voting and same-day registration options will also be available on April 4.